amal2000-cse/amal2000-cse/README.md

 # Hello, I'm Amal! 👋

 Welcome to my GitHub profile!
 I'm a passionate MERN stack developer based in kerala.
-Here, you'll find a collection of my projects which maily focus on full stack development.
+Here, you'll find a collection of my projects, which maily focus on full stack development.

 ## About Me